elaastic/elaastic-questions-server/authentication/elaastic-iam/README.md

 - A client : => For the elaastic application
     - name: `elaastic`

-If a user has exactly one role that can log in to the `elaastic` client, then they can log in to it.
+If a user has exactly one role that can log into the `elaastic` client, then he can log in to it.

 - An Identity Provider:
     - alias: `saml` in `./keaycloak/README.md`